konnov/protocols-made-fun/_posts/2025-06-07-lean-epfd-completeness.md

 (green) and lemmas (yellow) that I had to prove, culminating in the theorem `strong_completeness_on_states`.
 Notice `forall_FG_implies_FG_forall` is not a lemma.
 Actually, it is a general theorem about swapping universal quantifiers and eventually-always, which could be reused in other proofs.
+Once I realized that I had to apply this lemma twice in the proof of `eventually_always_suspected_meet`, I finished the proof quickly.
+This is one more instance of that temporal logic helps us with high-level reasoning.

 {% include webp.html
     src="epfd-completeness-deps.png"